dbpedia/dbpedia-links/README.md

 # Open Issues
 Actually, it seems that more things are yet unclear than fixed.
 Please don't be slowed by formalities, just submit your links please, we will clean it up, after a while, if necessary.

 - contributions can be done either via pull request or we will add you to the repo
 - folder structure seems quite sensible already
 - metadata and licence is still a very open issue, please just provide a readme.
-- Internationalisation: Please create folders for de.dbpedia.org and other
+- internationalisation: Please create folders for de.dbpedia.org and other
+- lots of links are still under datasets/todo and need to be moved

 # Feedback